linkavich14/project-Angular/README.md

 ## Deployed App

 The application is deployed in AWS and can be found in: http://myrecipe-book-deployment.s3-website-ap-southeast-2.amazonaws.com
-Stil requires some work around the edges but is working for the purpose of this demo, to edit, delete or add recipes, the user needs to register or log in
+Still requires some work around the edges but is working for the purpose of this demo, to edit, delete or add recipes, the user needs to register or log in

 ## Development server